All Books

 Key Takeaways

-• Trauma is stored physically in the body, not just in memories.
+• Trauma is stored physically in the body, not just in the mind.

 Who Should Read